danielmiessler/fabric/README.md

 </div>

-> [!NOTE]
-> We're still working on both code and documentation.
-Please be patient with us as we roll things out in the next week.

 ## What and why

 Since the start of 2023 and GenAI we've seen a massive number of AI applications for accomplishing tasks.
 It's powerful, but **it's not easy to integrate this functionality into our lives.**